U.S.-China strains over Hong Kong and minority rights hinder chance of trade deal

 Meanwhile, China’s state broadcaster dropped the games of the Houston Rockets, and two Chinese corporate sponsors suspended ties, after the U.S. basketball team’s General Manager Daryl Morey tweeted: “Fight for Freedom, Stand With Hong Kong.”

-He swiftly deleted the tweet and apologised to fans in China, where the Rockets have a large following.
+He swiftly deleted the tweet and apologized to fans in China, where the Rockets have a large following.

 U.S. lawmakers expressed anger at the NBA for calling the remarks “inappropriate”, and blasted the league for what they saw as a willingness to allow China to censor free speech for the sake of profit.